pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/07-teams.md

 When a team member is added to a site:
 - That site will be available in their Personal Workspace
-- That Workspace containing that site will be accessible from the Workspace selector (gravatar in upper left)
+- That Workspace containing that site will be accessible from the [Workspace Switcher](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces)
 - The role they are given applies only to that site - not to any of the other in the same Workspace

 1. Go to the [Site Dashboard[(/guides/account-mgmt/workspace-sites-teams/sites#site-dashboard)] for the site.